Rajeshwari-Rudra/bigdata-kafka-api/README.md

 - Leave this window open or minimize it.

 ## Command to create a topic
+- Choose your own topic name.
+- Here, I have choosen 'account' as my topic name

 ```PowerShell
  .\bin\windows\kafka-topics.bat --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --create --topic account